ypenn21/vllm-inference/README.md

   --enable-ip-alias
 ```

+Here’s a breakdown of the parameters used in the `gcloud container clusters create` command for creating a GKE cluster:

+1. **`--workload-pool "${PROJECT_ID}.svc.id.goog"`**:
+   This enables Workload Identity for the cluster, which allows Kubernetes service accounts to act as IAM service accounts.
+The `${PROJECT_ID}.svc.id.goog` specifies the identity namespace associated with the GCP project.

+2. **`--enable-image-streaming`**:
+   Enables image streaming for the cluster, which speeds up the process of pulling container images by streaming only the parts of the image that are actually used, rather than downloading the entire image upfront.

+3. **`--enable-shielded-nodes`**:
+   This option enables Shielded Nodes, which provide enhanced node security through features like Secure Boot, integrity monitoring, and the use of a virtual Trusted Platform Module (vTPM).
+This helps protect against malicious software and other threats.

+4. **`--shielded-secure-boot`**:
+   A feature of Shielded Nodes, Secure Boot ensures that the system only boots up with signed software, protecting against malicious boot-level software.

+5. **`--shielded-integrity-monitoring`**:
+   Another Shielded Node feature, it provides a way to monitor and ensure the integrity of the operating system, protecting against unexpected changes.

+6. **`--enable-ip-alias`**:
+   Enables the use of IP aliases for the cluster.
+This feature allows for the separation of pod IP addresses from node IP addresses, facilitating network management and security.
+It also supports VPC-native clusters, which is beneficial for network performance and flexibility.

+7. **`--node-locations="$ZONE_1"`**:
+   Specifies the zones where the cluster's nodes will be located.
+By setting this, you can distribute nodes across multiple zones for high availability and fault tolerance.

+8. **`--addons GcsFuseCsiDriver`**:
+   Enables the GCS Fuse CSI Driver addon, allowing you to mount Google Cloud Storage buckets as filesystems in your Kubernetes pods.
+This is useful for accessing and storing large datasets or files directly in the cloud.

+9. **`--no-enable-master-authorized-networks`**:
+   This flag disables Master Authorized Networks, which restricts access to the Kubernetes API server to a set of authorized networks.
+Disabling this feature can simplify network configuration but may reduce security, so it should be done with caution.

+10. **`--machine-type n2d-standard-4`**:
+    Specifies the machine type for the nodes in the cluster.
+The `n2d-standard-4` type provides a balanced combination of compute, memory, and cost, and is based on AMD EPYC processors.

+11. **`--num-nodes 1 --min-nodes 1 --max-nodes 5`**:
+    These parameters set the initial, minimum, and maximum number of nodes in the cluster.
+This allows for automatic scaling of the node pool based on workload demands, starting with 1 node and scaling up to 5 nodes as needed.

+12. **`--ephemeral-storage-local-ssd=count=2`**:
+    This parameter attaches two local SSDs to each node for ephemeral storage, providing fast local storage that can be used for tasks like caching, temporary files, and more.

+13. **`--enable-ip-alias` (repeated)**:
+    This option is repeated and ensures that the IP aliasing feature is enabled for the cluster, as explained above.

+These settings together provide a robust, secure, and scalable environment for deploying applications and workloads on GKE, especially those that require specific hardware like GPUs or need enhanced security features.

 ### Nodepool

 Create an additional Spot node pool with regular (we use spot to illustrate) VMs with 2 L4 GPUs each: